 Core strength might be the first thing you believe you need to develop while preparing for Handstand.
 Matt explains that there’s no doubt that this is a necessary part of the equation, but if you’ve conquered the action of the “push” in the shoulders (shoulders up towards your ears), the use of the core is a refinement only when the shoulders are out of alignment.
 If this is the case, you’ll have to utilize your core a lot more to keep your back straight and possibly pull the legs from behind you.

 CORE MUSCLES & HIP FLEXOR ACTIVATION

 What is the core?
 The core muscles are a great deal more than the superficial muscles of the rectus abdominis.
-When it comes to handstand, a large part of the focus are the deeper core muscles (the psoas major and the iliacus, also referred to as the iliopsoas).
+In terms of Handstand, a large part of the focus is the deeper core muscles (the psoas major and the iliacus, also referred to as the iliopsoas).
 These muscles are a key component when it comes to stabilizing the pelvis and thighs in a handstand.
 With L Pose as the first entrance to handstand, an awareness of the importance of the activation of the hip flexors is paramount.

 CHOOSE YOUR PATH

 Shoulder Connections 3 Postures for Increased Mobilityshoulder stabilitySHOULDER CONNECTIONS To increase mobility in our shoulders, we must first understand how they move, so we become more connected with their function and how they inform a variety of yoga postures....

 Deep Dive Into Chaturanga Shoulder Action Controversyshoulder stabilityDEEP DIVE INTO CHATURANGA Earlier this week, Matt posted a video on his Instagram page highlighting the shoulder blade movement that takes place in Chaturanga—moving from protraction to retraction....